 After several years of Netflix, Hulu, and Amazon prime leading the way when it comes to streaming, more streaming services are now launching.
 There’s Apple TV+, HBO Max, Disney+, and niche services such as BritBox and Acorn TV for fans of British TV shows.

 The problem is, most of these streaming services are being rolled out gradually, generally starting in the US.
 Which leaves those of us in the rest of the world wondering when we’ll be able to subscribe.
-Thankfully, Disney isn’t wasting any time.
+Thankfully, we now know when Disney+ is coming to Europe.

-Disney+ is launching in Australia and New Zealand on November 19th.
-Then, Disney plans to expand further into Europe in 2020.
-According to a tweet from Disney, Disney+ will launch in the UK, Germany, France, Italy, and Spain on March 31st, 2020.
+Disney+ is already available in The Netherlands, and Disney plans to expand further into Europe in 2020.
+Disney has announced that Disney+ will launch in the UK, Ireland, France, Germany, Italy, Spain, Austria, and Switzerland on March 23, 2020.

-As Disney states, it will be announcing more countries soon.
-So it shouldn’t be long before Disney+ also launches in Asia, South America, and the other territories where viewers are likely to lap up the Disney, Pixar, Marvel, and Star Wars movies and shows available.
+This is just the start of Disney+ being rolled out around the world.
+So it shouldn’t be long before Disney+ also launches in Asia, South America, and the other territories where viewers will lap up Disney, Pixar, Marvel, Star Wars, and Nat Geo content.

 Everything Coming to Disney+

-If you’re based in the US and considering subscribing to Disney+, here’s everything coming to Disney+.
+If you’re considering subscribing to Disney+, here’s a list of everything coming to Disney+ .
 Be warned though, that for every Toy Story and Avengers title, there are films called The Computer Who Wore Tennis Shoes and Justin Morgan Had a Horse.